MaxPiLab/handson-iot-raspberrypi/doc/git_on_rpi.md

 `git commit -m 'My first commit'`

-Here, the message inside sinle quotes ca be anything you want.
+Here, the message inside single quotes ca be anything you want.

 After a few commits, you’ll want to send your changes to your server.
 To do that, use the following command, which should sound familiar to you if you’ve already used something like GitHub: